What to eat in Alentejo? 18 typical dishes in Alentejo

 Octopus

 Octopus is a very versatile ingredient, and it is cooked in different ways, all of which are very tasty.
-The best-known delicacies are Octopus Salad, Octopus Cataplana, Octopus Rice, Octopus with beans, and of course Octopus à lagareiro.
+The best-known delicacies are Octopus Salad, Octopus Cataplana, Octopus Rice, Octopus with beans, and, of course, Octopus à lagareiro.

 octopus dishes to eat in Alentejo